MontrealCorpusTools/PolyglotDB/docs/source/getting_started.rst

 Mac
 ```

-1. Ensure that Homebrew is installed.
+#.
+Ensure Java 8 is installed inside Anaconda distribution (``conda install -c anaconda openjdk``) if using Anaconda, or
-2. Ensure Java 8 is installed (``brew cask install java``)
+   via Homebrew otherwise (``brew cask install java``)
-3. Once PolyglotDB is installed, run :code:`pgdb.py install /path/to/where/you/want/data/to/be/stored`, or
+#.
+Once PolyglotDB is installed, run :code:`pgdb install /path/to/where/you/want/data/to/be/stored`, or
-   :code:`pgdb.py install` to save data in the default directory.
+   :code:`pgdb install` to save data in the default directory.

 .. warning::

    Do not use ``sudo`` with this command on Macs, as it will lead to permissions issues later on.

-Once you have installed PolyglotDB, to start it run :code:`pgdb.py start`.
+Once you have installed PolyglotDB, to start it run :code:`pgdb start`.
-Likewise, you can close PolyglotDB by running :code:`pgdb.py stop`.
+Likewise, you can close PolyglotDB by running :code:`pgdb stop`.

-To uninstall, run :code:`pgdb.py uninstall`
+To uninstall, run :code:`pgdb uninstall`

 Windows
 ```````

-1. Ensure Java is installed (https://www.java.com/) and on the path (``java --version`` works in the command prompt)
+#.
+Ensure Java is installed (https://www.java.com/) and on the path (``java --version`` works in the command prompt)
-2. Start an Administrator command prompt (right click on cmd.exe and select "Run as administrator"), as Neo4j will be installed as a Windows service.
+#.
+Start an Administrator command prompt (right click on cmd.exe and select "Run as administrator"), as Neo4j will be installed as a Windows service.
-3. Run :code:`pgdb.py install /path/to/where/you/want/data/to/be/stored`, or
+#.
+Run :code:`pgdb install /path/to/where/you/want/data/to/be/stored`, or
-   :code:`pgdb.py install` to save data in the default directory.
+   :code:`pgdb install` to save data in the default directory.

-To start the database, you likewise have to use an administrator command prompt before entering the commands :code:`pgdb.py start` or :code:`pgdb.py stop`.
+To start the database, you likewise have to use an administrator command prompt before entering the commands :code:`pgdb start` or :code:`pgdb stop`.

-To uninstall, run :code:`pgdb.py uninstall` (also requires an administrator command prompt).
+To uninstall, run :code:`pgdb uninstall` (also requires an administrator command prompt).

 Linux
 `````